 They don't always provide much economic support, either.

 In one analysis of cross-cultural data, researchers found that in 68% of the societies sampled, the death of a father had no impact on his children’s survival.
 In general, grandmothers were more important (Sear and Mace 2008).

 So what accounts for the differences between hunter-gatherer men and men in other traditional societies?

 Cross-cultural analysis (e.g., Katz and Konner 1981; Hewlett 1992; Marlowe 2000) suggests that hunter-gatherer men show higher father involvement because

 Gray and Anderson don’t discuss all these factors in depth.
-But they give considerable attention to other issues, including these:
+Instead, they give considerable attention to these issues:

 Men contribute less paternal care when they aren’t married to the children’s mothers.
 After a divorce, some men retreat from their children’s lives, but the stereotype of the deadbeat dad is misleading: The same dads that refuse to pay child support are usually men who provided little support before they got divorced.

 Contrary to what some studies have suggested, men who are confident about paternity are usually correct.
 And not surprisingly, American men who have doubts about paternity are less likely to support the kids.

 What might interest you more is the way that some cultures have adapted to the problem of low paternity confidence.
 In cultures were men are less likely to be the genetic fathers of their wives’ children, men channel their wealth to their nephews or nieces, not their putative offspring (e.g., Hartung 1985).